aantron/ocaml.org/data/planet/ocamlpro/sub-single-instruction-peano-to-machine-integer-conversion.md

 </ol>
 <p>Discriminant elision remains under-specified, but more information can be found in the <a href="https://rust-lang.github.io/unsafe-code-guidelines/layout/enums.html#discriminant-elision-on-option-like-enums">FFI guidelines</a>.
 Note that other unspecified situations seem to benefit from niche optimization (e.g. <a href="https://github.com/rust-lang/rust/pull/94075/">PR#94075</a>).</p>
 <h1>Too many options</h1>
 <p>Out of curiosity, we wanted to investigate how the Rust compiler represents a series of nested <code>Option</code>.
 It turns out that up to 255 nested options can be stored into a byte, which is also the theoretical limit.
 Because this mechanism is not limited to <code>Option</code>, we can use it with (value-level) <a href="https://en.wikipedia.org/wiki/Peano_axioms">Peano integers</a>.
-Peano integers are a theoretical encoding of integer in &quot;unary base&quot;, but it is enough for this post to consider them a fun little gimmick.
+Peano integers are a theoretical encoding of integer in "unary base", but it is enough for this post to consider them a fun little gimmick.
 If you want to go further, know that Peano integers are more often used at the type-level, to try to emulate type-level arithmetic.</p>
 <p>In our case, we are mostly interested in Peano-integers at the value level.
 We define them as follows:</p>
-<pre><code class="language-rust">#![recursion_limit = &quot;512&quot;]
+<pre><code class="language-rust">#![recursion_limit = "512"]
 #![allow(dead_code)]

 /// An empty enum, a type without inhabitants.